rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Introduction.md

 lecturer: Freddie
 ---

-OSI is more time consuming than TCP/IP as it has more layers and so there is more time taken when changing between layers
+OSI is more time-consuming than TCP/IP as it has more layers and so there is more time taken when changing between layers

 <Definition name="Distributed Systems">